-Microsoft Teams is a chat-based digital workspace within Office 365 that integrates various business software tools into one central collaboration hub, available as a cloud-based application on desktop (Windows and Mac OS) and mobile (Android, iOS, and Windows).
-By bringing together everything a group needs for effective teamwork – from instant messaging and video chat, to files and content management, planning, scheduling, project management tools, data visualizations and more – in one place, available anytime, anywhere, Teams can drastically simplify how groups and organizations collaborate and work together in the digital, mobile era.
+Microsoft Teams is a cloud-based application (available on desktop and mobile) within Microsoft Office 365 that integrates various business software tools into one central collaboration hub.
+By bringing together everything a group needs for effective teamwork – from instant messaging and video chat/video conferencing, to files and content management, planning, scheduling, project management tools, data visualizations and more – in one place, Teams can drastically simplify how groups and organizations collaborate and work together.

 We’ve adopted Teams ourselves and are thrilled with the results.
 Here, we provide you with an overview of Microsoft Teams: what it is, what’s important to know, and how it can ultimately help your business.